How to encourage kids to play independently

 8 ways to encourage kids to play independently

-Because I often get questions about the things that helped us encourage our son to happily (and creatively) play on his own, I wanted to share with you today the most important tips that made a difference for us.
+Because I often get questions about the things that helped us encourage our kids to happily (and creatively) play on their own, I wanted to share with you today 8 simple ways to encourage independent play at home!

 When kids receive the love and attention they need, they feel safe and confident, and they are more willing to explore the world on their own.